Tap the text to show or hide reading controls.

 “Sounds good?
 Personality will suit yours?”

-It was the first time he’d heard Gyu-yeon say someone was ‘good.’
+It was the first time he had heard Gyu-yeon say someone was ‘good.’
 Even Naru hadn’t properly heard him say that.
 And that squirrel-like man got to hear it.
 He felt jealous.

 Grrr.
 Rrrr.